jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Write some articles
 - Fix padding on small screen (sides are a bit small)

-- Re-enable spy to true for heights that allow it
 - Clear issues from the console

 NICE TO HAVES: